zen123555/CS446Project/README.md

 # CS446Project
-User interface for certificate program at Big Bend Community College
+User interface for Big Bend Community College's certificate program.
+It is to be used by college advisors to cross-refrence what classes students have taken.